Protect Your Personal Information

 - Monitor Your Accounts: When you check your accounts regularly, you can let HNB know immediately if you encounter anything that does not seem right.
-Sign up for HNB Online Banking, Mobile Banking app, or email/text alerts.
+Sign up for HNB Online Banking, the HNB Mobile Banking app, or email and text alerts.
 Studies show that those who monitor their accounts online often detect fraud earlier than those who rely solely on paper statements.

 Internet phishing scams, like other forms of fraud, take advantage of the unaware.